Initiative 77: Repeal

 On July 10, 2018, seven of the thirteen city councillors – Phil Mendelson, Anita Bonds, Jack Evans, Brandon Todd, Kenyan McDuffie, Vincent C. Gray, and Trayon White – introduced the Tipped Wage Workers Fairness Amendment Act of 2018, a bill designed to repeal Initiative 77.
 Mendelson, the chair of the council, claimed that the measure used misleading language and that he had heard from many tipped workers that opposed the measure.
-He also cited the fact that that voters reelected him knowing his opposition to the measure.
+He also cited the fact that voters reelected him knowing his opposition to the measure.
 Proponents of the initiative, however, pointed out that it had received more popular support and votes than all of the councillors who faced re-election.

 The council held hearings about Initiative 77 on September 17.
 An overwhelming majority of the 243 witnesses who spoke were tipped workers that opposed it.
 The hearing stretched into the next day, officially ending at 3:20 am.

 On October 16, 2018, the D.C.
 Council voted eight to five in favor of passing the Tipped Wage Workers Fairness Amendment Act of 2018, effectively repealing Initiative 77.
 David Grosso joined the seven councillors that originally proposed the bill.
 It was the fifth ballot measure the council had overturned, which last happened in 2001.
 The bill included last-minute provisions to address the concerns of a tipped minimum wage, including the creation of a hotline to report wage theft, a mandate for businesses to pay its employees using a third party in an attempt to reduce falsified records, and a mandate to train employers of tipped workers on sexual harassment and wage theft.
 The government had to fund the provisions in order for them to take effect.
 As late as January 2020, the provisions remained unfunded.

 D.C. residents were angered by the repeal, accusing the council of undermining the district's movement for statehood.
 The council, which is publicly angered when the U.S. Congress overturns its laws, was accused of hypocrisy both by residents and councillors that opposed repealing Initiative 77.
 Many residents reported to The Washington Post that they felt their votes did not matter, especially in a jurisdiction with already-limited voting rights.